adamsilver/fdpb/05-Multiple-Select.md

 We could represent rows as list items and&mdash;at least in big screens&mdash;style them visually as columns.
 This brings us to the first problem.
 Tables aren't very responsive.

+Tables are semantically tied to the way they look.
+Meaning it's hard to make tables not *look* like tables.
+There are some solutions, but they are not particularly cross-browser friendly.

 Moreover, tables are a good choice when the data needs contextual information to make it useful.
 For example, *23* is useless information without the context of *goals scored* as a column heading and *Lionel Messi* as a row heading.

 Our inbox is seemingly less tabular.
 It's a list of emails that if read out as "From Heydon, subject: Buttons, 19/09/2017 at 9am" would be quite readable.